-A guarantor may be required to modify school its program review standards.
+A guarantor may be required to modify school program review standards

-The Department may be required to modify its school program review standards.
+The Department may be required to modify school program review standards.

-December 5, 2009
+DATE SUBMITTED TO CM POLICY COMMITTEE: December 5, 2009

-CM Policy Committee CM Guarantor Designees Interested Industry Groups and Others CM Governing Board Representatives
+PROPOSAL DISTRIBUTED TO: CM Policy Committee CM Guarantor Designees Interested Industry Groups and Others borrower who consolidates his or her loan(s) into the FDLP.